 When Your Ex Won’t Take No For An Answer

 Repeated requests on the same topic is a common pattern that Civil Communicator sees, especially about swapping parenting time.
 The requests can be very confusing and exhausting.
-In responding to this, it is helpful to provide an explanation as why you’re not able to agree to the request rather than a simple, one word “no” response.
+In responding to this, it is helpful to provide an explanation as to why you’re not able to agree to the request rather than a simple, one word “no” response.
 This sort of response can open the door to more of a dialogue that could lead to another resolution.

 However, repeated requests can become harassment and one of the strategies to reduce conflict in post-divorce families is to limit the flexibility because then there is less interaction needed between the parties.